-Media card will not work in a digital camera after formatting it in Microsoft Windows XP.
+Media card will not work in a digital camera after formatting it in Microsoft Windows XP or Microsoft Windows Vista.

-Cause Solution By default, Windows XP will format any media card with a capacity greater than 32MB with the FAT32 format.
+Cause Solution By default, Windows XP and Windows Vista will format any media card with a capacity greater than 32MB with the FAT32 format.
 Most digital cameras use the FAT (FAT16 & FAT12) format and can not operate with a FAT32 formatted card.
-Either format the media card in the digital camera or select FAT file system to format the media card in a computer with Windows XP.
+Either format the media card in the digital camera or select FAT file system to format the media card in a computer with Windows XP or Windows Vista.